Skip to main content

 Our annual Summer School in Brain Disorders Research is held at one of the world's leading centres on neuropsychiatric genetics and genomics.

-This year's four-day course will take place at the Hadyn Ellis Building and online, run by the team based in the Centre for Neuropsychiatric Genetics and Genomics (CNGG) and the National Centre for Mental Health (NCMH) at Cardiff University.
+Our four-day course takes place at the Hadyn Ellis Building, run by the team based in the Centre for Neuropsychiatric Genetics and Genomics (CNGG) at Cardiff University.

-The aim of the summer school is to provide trainees and scientists with a grounding in brain disorders research and to inspire and inform the researchers of tomorrow.
+The summer school aims to provide trainees and scientists with a grounding in brain disorders research and to inspire and inform the researchers of tomorrow.

 The summer school includes talks on a range of topics in psychiatry, neurology and neuroscience including: